hotosm/fmtm/docs/FAQ.md

 **A:** The FMTM provides training and resources to help you improve your mapping skills.
 You can also join mapping communities and forums to connect with other contributors and learn from their experiences.

----

-**Q:** Can I use the mapping data for my own research or projects?

-**A:** The mapping data on the FMTM is generally open and available for use, but it is important to check the specific project requirements and licenses before using the data for your own research or projects.